Global Search

 This lavish pantheon of fame and glamor captured in wax is one of Hollywood’s crown jewels.
 Hailing from London, Madame Tussauds brings to Hollywood its world-class interactive viewing entertainment, great for all ages.
 Located on Hollywood Boulevard, just next to TCL Chinese Theatre, the museum is hard to miss due to its open-air façade with a few wax figures casually spilling out on the sidewalk.
 Come in and stroll the vast grounds populated with the rich and famous (as well as the infamous) and the beautiful and formidable.
 Whether it is shaking hands with President Obama or wrapping your arm around Mae West, you will be exhilarated by the lifelike, vivid portrayals and infinite photo ops.

-Once upon a time, Rancho La Brea or La Brea Tar Pits was only a Mexican land grant.
-Now a spectacular museum, the tar pits have been one of the world's richest deposits of Ice Age fossils.
-More than 40,000 years ago, mammoths, saber-toothed cats and dire wolves freely roamed the Los Angeles basin and became entrapped in the natural asphalt of the tar pits.
+The La Brea Tar Pits and Museum, located in Los Angeles, showcase a unique glimpse into the prehistoric world.
+This site was once a Mexican land grant known as Rancho La Brea.
+Today, it stands as a remarkable museum, renowned for housing one of the world's most significant deposits of Ice Age fossils.
 During the summer months, visitors can observe the ongoing excavation from Pit 91 and get an insight into the excavation where scientists discovered the new Ice Age specimen.

 best